Travel Basics – 2025 Austrian Grand Prix

 Money in Austria

-Austria uses the EURO, which makes life a little easier for travelling F1 fans.
+Austria uses the EURO, which makes life a little easier for traveling F1 fans.
 Whilst it’s an expensive country by most standards, a trip to the Grand Prix doesn’t have to break the bank (see Budget Planner) and trackside prices are reasonable.
 Service is normally included in restaurant, taxi and other bills, but it’s customary to round up the bill if you are happy with the service.
-Find out more about the best credit cards for Europe.

 Austrian Grand Prix Weather